Canadian Technical Security Conference (CTSC)

 The CTSC committee is pleased to confirm the following presenters and speakers for the 13th Annual Canadian Technical Security Conference (CTSC).

 Additional presenters and speakers are pending and will be announced and posted as they are confirmed.

-Paul D Turner, TSS TSI (1A) (16A) (17A) (18A)Paul has a quarter century of experience working as a professional investigator, six (6) years as group team leader, providing high risk VIP protection and intelligence support, for high profile clients.
+Paul D Turner, TSS TSI (1A) (KEYNOTE) (16A) (17A) (18A)Paul has a quarter century of experience working as a professional investigator, six (6) years as group team leader, providing high risk VIP protection and technical intelligence support, for high profile entities and clients.